Xuther001/propertyrsbe/README.md

 );
 </code></pre>

 5. Finally, access the website through your aws provided URL.
+Create an account and start adding properties and list them for sale or for rent!